 1.3 You can even employ an electronic automatic projector screen for your outdoor movie theater as it will not ease up your set up process but will also offer a lot of functionality and better quality.
 Generally, an electronic projector screen is really expensive as they carry high-end materials, high durability and wide aspect ratio range.

 Setting them is entirely pure as they atomically expand the screen with one button press and the only thing you will have to do is hang them from a wall.
-The best part of using them is that the resolution won’t get faded if there is any ambient light while watch movies.
-However try to place them on level ground so that you can get proper view.
+The best part of using them is that the resolution won’t get faded if there is any ambient light while watching movies.
+However, try to place them on level ground so that you can get proper view.

 1.4 Portable projector screen also serves as a great option at a decent budget.
 The quality of screen entirely depends upon your budget, but most of the standard models offer top-notch quality.
 You won’t require any walls or tree to hang, as they either set up using screen stands or they are mounted on an inflatable body.

 However, if you are a user with a deep pocket, then you can opt for inflatable screens that common in movie theaters, concerts or luxurious places.
-These screens easily inflate in few minutes, and they have their own amplifier and speakers.
+These screens easily inflate in a few minutes, and they have their own amplifier and speakers.

 If you are planning for long-term use, then, always go for readymade projector screens as they offer better durability and functionality.
 When you are placing any type of projector, you should make sure that it should be far enough from the projector and have a background that doesn’t get any interference from light.